sowmyaselvaganesh/jenkins-docker-k8/README.md

 https://developerinsider.co/install-sonarqube-on-ubuntu/

+# Run the java application directly from Dockerfile #

 1.)
 Write Dockerfile for a Java code/application which is performing below task - a.)
 Pulling the code and other dependent files from GIT